Tom Swift (TV series): Casting

-On January 26, 2021, Tian Richards was cast in the titular role of Tom Swift.
+On January 26, 2021, Tian Richards was cast in the title role of Tom Swift.
 On May 11, 2021, LeVar Burton joined the main cast to voice an artificial intelligence named Barclay.
 Richards and Burton both appear as their respective characters in the May 2021 Nancy Drew episode "The Celestial Visitor".
 In February 2022, Ashleigh Murray, Marquise Vilsón, April Parker Jones, and Albert Mwangi joined the cast in starring roles.
 On March 8, 2022, Ward Horton was cast in a recurring role.

 Reception

 Critical response

-Caroline Framke, writing for Variety, said "Outside its flawed hero, though, “Tom Swift” suffers from a surprising lack of imagination given all the ostensibly impressive innovation at the heart of the Swift empire" but said the series should be given a chance to recover from a "shaky launch".
+Caroline Framke, writing for Variety, said "When the show leans into this more personal conflict, thus allowing Richards to deepen his performance and character, it works.
+Outside its flawed hero, though, “Tom Swift” suffers from a surprising lack of imagination given all the ostensibly impressive innovation at the heart of the Swift empire" but said the series should be given a chance to recover from a "shaky launch".

+The review aggregator website Rotten Tomatoes reported a 60% approval rating with an average rating of 8/10, based on 5 critic reviews.